lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Let us then import the system made of 9 atoms, replicate it four times in all three directions of space, thus creating a system with 576 atoms.
+    Let us then import the system made of 9 atoms, and replicate it four times in all three directions of space, thus creating a system with 576 atoms.
 Add the following lines to *input.lammps*: